UCSF-DSCOLAB/cyclone/Cyclone/README.md

-## Instructions for helping develop this package
+# CyTOF CLustering Optimization aNd Evaluation (Cyclone)

-By Dan
+Instructions by Dan are for anyone who wants to help develop this package

 # To help develop this package with RStudio: